flame-engine/flame/doc/flame/effects.md

 ### `OpacityToEffect`

 This effect will change over time the opacity of the target to the specified alpha-value.
-Currently this effect can only be applied to components that have a `HasPaint` mixin.
-If the target component uses multiple paints, the effect can target any individual color using the `paintId` parameter.
+It can only be applied to components that implement the `OpacityProvider`.
+If the target component uses multiple paints, the effect can target one more more of those paints using the `target` parameter. `HasPaint` mixin implements `OpacityProvider` and exposes APIs to easily create providers for desired paintIds.

 ```{flutter-app}
 :sources: ../flame/examples